eBay/tsv-utils/docs/ToolReference.md

 The `dos2unix` tool can be used to convert Windows line endings to Unix format.
 See [Convert newline format and character encoding with dos2unix and iconv](TipsAndTricks.md#convert-newline-format-and-character-encoding-with-dos2unix-and-iconv)

+The tools were written to respect platform line endings.
+If built on Windows, then Windows line endings.
+However, given the lack of testing, a Windows build should be expected to have some issues with line endings.

 ### File format and alternate delimiters (`--delimiter`)

-Any character can be used as a field delimiter, TAB is the default.
-However, there is no mechanism to include the delimiter character or newlines within a field.
+Any character can be used as a delimiter, TAB is the default.
+However, there is no escaping for including the delimiter character or newlines within a field.
 This differs from CSV file format which provides an escaping mechanism.
 In practice the lack of an escaping mechanism is not a meaningful limitation for data oriented files.
-See [Comparing TSV and CSV formats](comparing-tsv-and-csv.md) for more information on these formats.

-All lines are expected to have data.
-There is no mechanism for recognizing comments or blank lines.
+Aside from a header line, all lines are expected to have data.
+There is no comment mechanism and no special handling for blank lines.
 Tools taking field indices as arguments expect the specified fields to be available on every line.

-### Header line processing (`-H`, `--header`)
+### Headers (`-H`, `--header`)

 Most tools handle the first line of files as a header when given the `-H` or `--header` option.
-Turning on header line processing does three things:

-* Enables selection of fields by name rather than by number.
-See [Field Syntax](#field-syntax) for details.
-* Only one header line is written to standard output.
-If multiple files are being processed, the header line from the first file is kept and header lines from subsequent files are dropped.
+For example, `tsv-filter` passes the header through without filtering it.
+When `--header` is used, all files and stdin are assumed to have header lines.
+Only one header line is written to stdout.
+If multiple files are being processed, header lines from subsequent files are discarded.
-* Excludes the header line from the normal processing of the command, if appropriate.
-For example, `tsv-filter` exempts the header from filtering.

 ### Multiple files and standard input